YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 </details>
 <br/>

-Now, your turn, copy three of your genome assemblies and the fasta with genes of interest into the folder.
+Now, your turn, copy your genome assemblies, two genome assemblies from your friends, and the fasta with genes of interest into the folder.
 Then, write a code to complete the task.
 Note: use `nano` to create the files that you are reading with `while`.

 <details>